msp1974/visonic_proxy/websocket_commands.md

 ## Subscribe & Unsubscribe

 Allows subscribing to specific command message responses which will be sent when they are received from the alarm panel.
-You can pass an individual or a list of commands to subscribe or unsibscribe to.
+You can pass an individual or a list of commands to subscribe or unsubscribe to.
+For unsubscribe, you can also send a command of all to unsubscribe to all messages.
 ```
 {"request":"subscribe", "commands":"54"}